Lite SDK (Enrollment Android)

 Using the OnActivityResult method

-Deprecated
+Deprecated Method

 The onActivityResult method is a deprecated solution.
-If you are performing a new Android integration, Yuno recommends using initEnrollment() contract, which follows Google's best practices.
+If you are performing a new Android integration, Yuno recommends using the initEnrollment() contract, which follows Google's best practices.

-Request Code
+Using Default Request Code

 If you are using the onActivityResult method but did not inform a requestCode when calling the startEnrollment in Step 3, you must use the YUNO_ENROLLMENT_REQUEST_CODE provided by Yuno.